Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Policyholders who want more liability coverage will pay around $570 per year to raise limits from a minimum limit to 250/500 limits
+- Policyholders who want an increased level of liability coverage will pay around $570 per year to go from a low limit to the 250/500 level

 Rate Tables and Charts